catb0t/v3/languages/factor/exercises/shared/.docs/README.md

-# C&#35; shared exercise documents
+# Factor; shared exercise documents

 There are two documents that are shared between all exercises:

-- [cli.md][cli]: contains information on how to work with the exercise when using the CLI to download and submit the exercise.
+- [testing.md][testing]: contains information on how to work with the exercise when using the CLI to download and submit the exercise.
-- [debug.md][debug]: explains how a user that is coding in the browser can still do "debugging."
+- [debugging.md][debugging]: debugging help.

-[cli]: ./cli.md
+[testing]: ./cli.md
-[debug]: ./debug.md
+[debugging]: ./debug.md